kintone-labs/java-sdk/README.md

 * Select this directory as root directory and check kintone-sdk and samples.
 * Click [finish] button.

-## Examples
+## How to use
+Run [samples] application.
-See cybozu.com Developer Center.
+See cybozu.com Developer Center for more details.